-Changes in the schedule, which causes irregular sleep and waking time, or interrupt or reduce the amount of sleep can increase the risk of nightmares.
+- Sleep deprivation.
+Changes in the schedule, which causes irregular sleep and waking time, interrupt or reduce the amount of sleep can increase the risk of nightmares.

-Some medications – including some antidepressants, blood pressure medications, beta-blockers, and medications used to treat Parkinson’s disease or help you stop smoking – can cause nightmares.
+- Medicines.
+Some medications including antidepressants, blood pressure medications, beta-blockers, and medications used to treat Parkinson’s disease or help you stop smoking – can cause nightmares.

 Some medical conditions and psychiatric disorders, and other sleep disorders may be associated with nightmares.
 For example, anxiety may be associated with a higher probability of repeated nightmares.